MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

         buildTypes {
             debug {
                 ...
-                // Note: CodePush updates should not be tested in Debug mode as they are overriden by the RN packager.
+                // Note: CodePush updates should not be tested in Debug mode as they are overridden by the RN packager.
 However, because CodePush checks for updates in all modes, we must supply a key. buildConfigField "String", "CODEPUSH_KEY", '""'
                 ...
             }